Drug Price Negotiation & Health Equity

 Spring 2023

-CMS has committed that it will issue guidance on the negotiation process for 2026 and invite public comment on key elements.
+CMS committed that it will issue guidance on the negotiation process for 2026 and invite public comment on key elements.

 - It will be important for CMS to hear input from patients and people with disabilities regarding: